open-telemetry/opentelemetry-dotnet-instrumentation/docs/design.md

 - [**CLR Profiler DLL**](../src/OpenTelemetry.AutoInstrumentation.Native):
 Native component that implements a CLR Profiler.
-The CLR Profiler is used to modify the application [intermediate language](https://en.wikipedia.org/wiki/Common_Intermediate_Language) (IL), including the IL of packages used by the application, to add and collect observability data.
-On the .NET Framework the CLR Profiler DLL is also responsible for injecting the **Loader** (see above) during the application start up.
+The CLR Profiler is used to modify the application [intermediate language](https://en.wikipedia.org/wiki/Common_Intermediate_Language) (IL), including the IL of packages used by the application to add and collect observability data.
+On the .NET Framework the CLR Profiler DLL also injects the **Loader** (see above) during the application startup.

 ![Overview](./images/architecture-overview.png)